 Until that happens, they may need to be built by the usual heroics.

-Outsource or relocate to your own profit-and-loss center
+Outsource or relocate products with hard-to-get parts to your own profit-and-loss center

 • If those products and variations must really be in the product line, but